ac3lab/ac3lab.github.io/_posts/2024-01-10-post_running_model.md

 Creating the file.py

 <p align="justify">
 1) Import of the necessary libraries and modules.
-I also imported the data_preparing.py file that I created in class format, which contains all the necessary transformations that the data needs for prediction;
+I also imported the data_preparing.py file that I created in class format, which contains all the necessary transformations that the data needs for prediction;<br>
-2) Loading of the model and labels that were exported in the training process;
+2) Loading of the model and labels that were exported in the training process;<br>
-3) Assigning Flask in the variable app;
+3) Assigning Flask in the variable app;<br>
-4) Creation of the endpoint that bring the prediction using the data passed through POST, which has been added to the variable 'data_json';
+4) Creation of the endpoint that bring the prediction using the data passed through POST, which has been added to the variable 'data_json';<br>
 5) Initializing the Flask that will receive requests on port 5000, running locally.
 </p>